Chihuahua Breed Summary

 Cute, Fun-Loving, Adoring, Friendly and Happy

-The origin of this tiny breed in unclear, though there are two theories.
+The origin of this tiny breed is unclear, though there are two theories.
 The first being that they descended from a Central/ South American Dog.
 The second theory is that they actually originate from breeding between the Chinese Hairless Dog and a small native dog in Mexico.
 Nowadays, it is one of the most popular dog breeds in the world, ranked 16th most popular in 2016 according to the British Kennel Club.
-Although small, this breed exceeds in agility contests as they’re extremely wilful and loving of their owners.
+Although small, this breed exceeds in agility contests as they’re extremely willful and loving of their owners.
 Training them is fairly easy due to their positive energy and love of ‘hoomans’.
 Chihuahua's make fantastic watchdogs and are considered by expert’s to be in the top 10!
-Making bigger dogs like the Alaskan Malamute, seem very small indeed!

 |Kennel Club Group||Toy|